st-user/ojm-drone-remote/README.md

 # Using coturn (TURN Server)

-When you want the applications communicate with each other by WebRTC over the internet, usually you have to use TURN server.
+When you want the applications to communicate with each other by WebRTC over the internet, usually you have to use TURN server.
 I recommend using open source TURN Server [coturn](https://github.com/coturn/coturn) for this purpose.

 In order to use [coturn](https://github.com/coturn/coturn), you need to set the environment variables in `.env` file of 'ojm-drone-remote' properly.